A landscape of contact manifolds via rational SFT: Rational symplectic field theory

 \subsection{Rational SFT as $BL_\infty$ algebras}

 To assign $BL_\infty$ algebras to strict contact manifolds, we need to consider moduli spaces with multiple inputs and multiple outputs.
+In the following, we give an informal description of the $BL_\infty$ structure arising from counting holomorphic curves neglecting any transversality issues.
 We use $\overline{\cM}_{Y,A}(\Gamma^+,\Gamma^-)$ to denote the compactified moduli space of rational curves in class $A$ with positive asymptotics $\Gamma^+$ and negative asymptotics $\Gamma^-$ in the symplectization $\R \times Y$.
-Then we can define $p^{k,l}$ by
+Then we can define $p^{k,l}$ by\footnote{A previous version of this paper made a mistake with an extra $1/\mu_{\Gamma_+}$ in the coefficient.}